mymsy/ProfileBot/README.md

 # ProfileBot
 A tool for randomly changing words in a Twitter profile.

-Apart from your Twitter account, you will need
+Apart from your Twitter account, you will need:
 * Application access tokens from [apps.twitter.com](apps.twitter.com).
 Directions for generating them are given at the end of this file.
 * Python (tested with 2.7.9)
 * [Tweepy](http://www.tweepy.org/), a Python library for Twitter

-# Usage
+## Usage
 Basic use case is running periodically via cron and `updateprof.sh`.
 Enter your access tokens, profile text, and potential word replacements into `updateprof.sh`, run `crontab -e` to edit